 Minneapolis, Minnesota (Achieve3000, January 17, 2020).
 When he was growing up on the Pine Ridge Reservation in South Dakota, Sean Sherman's family pantry was packed with canned beans, boxed rice, powdered milk, and jugs of vegetable oil.
 These foods were provided by the U.S. government.
-Sherman, whose family are Oglala Lakota Sioux, would later raise this question about their collection of groceries: Why didn't the foods reflect their culture?
+Sherman, whose family are Oglala Lakota Sioux, would later raise this question: Why didn't these foods reflect his family's culture?

-Sherman immersed himself in the study of cuisine.
-And even more questions arose: Why weren't Native American recipes being more widely used?
+And Sherman would have even more questions: Why weren't Native American recipes being more widely used?
 Where could those recipes even be found?
 And why aren't there more restaurants serving Native American foods?

 Sherman was determined to find answers.
-He met with community elders and spoke with Native American chefs and historians.
-He learned how his ancestors foraged, grew, hunted, fished, preserved, and prepared their food.
+He met with community elders.
+He also spoke with Native American chefs and historians.
+He learned how his ancestors grew, hunted, fished, preserved, and prepared their food.
 And he discovered the way to reclaim an understanding of Native American food practices: by using local plants and other natural ingredients in the environment.
-The idea to make food taste like where it's from inspired Sherman.
-He established his own Minnesota-based catering business, The Sioux Chef.
+The idea was to make food taste like where it's from.
+Sherman was inspired.
+He established his own Minnesota-based catering business.
+It's called The Sioux Chef.
 He also started the non-profit, NATIFS (North American Traditional Indigenous Food Systems).
 His mission?
 To bring traditional Native American cuisine back to today's world.